ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win a 3-day ticket for INmusic festival"
+title: "Win a 3-day ticket for INmusic festival!"
 competition-description: "Fans of Nick Cave and the Bad Seeds, Queens of the Stone\
   \ Age, The Kills and St.Vincent get ready because your summer starts here!
 We’ve\
   \ been lucky enough to get our hands on tickets to the coveted INmusic Festival\